tinacms/tina-graphql-gateway/packages/client/readme.md

 ### Sourcing your content

-Now that we have defined our content model, we can connect our site to the Tina.io content API
+Now that we have defined our content model, we can connect our site to the Tina.io Content API

 _Make sure your .tina directory is pushed to git_